 What you need to remember is that the degree of loss of compactability does NOT indicate any problems with the system.
 The change in compactability from time to time due to weather conditions, job mix changes, and process variable set points should be recognized and monitored so that sand delivered to the molding machines is consistent.

 Was this content useful to you?
-Get a FREE Demo to our Green Sand Systems course, click on the link below.
+Get a FREE Demo to our Green Sand Systems course.